B1TC0R3/better-baki-bot/README.md

 # better-baki-bot
-A new and improved version of a discord bot
+A new and improved version of an old discord bot